azinchen/nordvpn-ipsec/README.md

 ## Issues

-If you have any problems with or questions about this image, please contact me through a [GitHub issue](https://github.com/azinchen/nordvpn/issues).
+If you have any problems with or questions about this image, please contact me through a [GitHub issue](https://github.com/azinchen/nordvpn/issues) or [email](alexander@zinchenko.com).